28 Proven Ways to Get a Work Promotion Without Asking

 Print Out Our Getting Promoted Checklist

 Secondly, deliver goals on time.
-When accepting a goal or target, try to ensure you have the skills and resources to deliver it by the due date.
+When accepting a goal or target, ensure you have the skills and resources to deliver it by the due date.
 Nothing pleases a manager more than a job well done and on time.

 Delivering on your goals consistently means you have mastery of your job; this is a strong indication that you are ready to take on more responsibility and grow within the organization.